L13/vscode-diff/README.md

 ### List Drag'n Drop

-- `Drag'n Drop` - Drag a path in the list view to another path of the same type (file or symbolic link) and let it drop to open a diff with these two files.
+* `Drag'n Drop` - Drag a path in the list view to another path of the same type (file, folder or symbolic link) and let it drop to open a diff with these two files.
 Paths can also be dropped into the input fields and the search widget.

+### List Tooltip

+* Shows the full path, the size, the creation and modification time and date of a file.

 ### Search Widget